d3v3l0/gtwiwtg/README.md

 ```

 The gist is that we tried to zip a generator with itself.
 Such
 behavior is not allowed.
-Generally speaking, if you passed a generator
+Generally speaking, if you pass a generator
-to one of the combining forms (all forms that end in a `!`), or if you
+to more than one combining form (all forms that end in a `!`), or if
-pass the same generator to such a form twice, then an error will be
+you pass the same generator to such a form twice, then an error will
-raised and new the generator will not be built.
+be raised and new the generator will not be built.

 An ongoing goal is to make those errors nicer to look at so that you
 can more easily pin-point where you goofed.